Nioh 3: How to Get Powerful Early – Best Start Skills, Magic, Gear

 • Low Stance early

-• Then fill in weapon-specific damage or utility once your core defense is online
+• Weapon-specific damage and utility only once your defense is online

-Deflect and Evade should come before greedier damage picks
+Deflect and Evade come before any damage pick

-Multiple early guides agree that Deflect and Evade are the best first purchases because they improve every fight immediately.
-They are not flashy upgrades, but they do the most important early-game job: they make your mistakes less lethal and your correct reads more rewarding.
-A clean defensive option does two things at once in Nioh-style combat.
-It keeps you alive, and it creates the punish window that your weapon damage can actually use.
+Deflect and Evade are your best first purchases because they improve every fight immediately.
+They are not flashy, but they do the most important early-game job: they make your mistakes survivable and your correct reads rewarding.
+A clean defensive option keeps you alive and creates the punish window your weapon damage actually needs.

-This is also why rushing niche offense too early tends to feel bad.
-Extra damage only matters if you can stay in range and recognize when it is safe to swing.
-Deflect and Evade help you get to that point faster than a small attack bump ever will.
+That is why rushing niche offense early feels bad.
+Extra damage only counts if you can stay in range and know when it is safe to swing.
+Deflect and Evade get you to that point faster than any small attack bump.

-For newcomers, this is where fights usually start making sense.
-Instead of trying to solve every enemy with one attack rhythm, you can switch based on the opening.
-High Stance for obvious recovery windows.
-Low Stance when an enemy chains fast pressure or punishes long animations.
-That flexibility is a much bigger upgrade than it looks on the menu.
+This is where fights start making sense.
+Instead of solving every enemy with one rhythm, you switch on the opening: High Stance on obvious recovery windows, Low Stance when an enemy chains fast pressure or punishes long swings.
+That flexibility is a bigger upgrade than it looks on the menu.

-Early magic is one of the fastest ways to get powerful
+Early magic is one of the fastest power spikes

-The important point here is efficiency.
-A small investment in magic support can raise your real damage more than several raw offensive levels, because talismans and elemental application amplify every clean punish you land.
-That makes early magic a force multiplier rather than a side system.
-You are not building a full caster.
-You are giving your melee build better openings and more value per hit.
+The math favors it.
+A small investment in magic support raises your real damage more than several raw offensive levels, because talismans and elemental application amplify every clean punish you land.
+You are not building a caster—you are giving your melee build better openings and more value per hit.

 • Pre-fight damage buffs before a tough pull or boss attempt

-• Elemental application to pressure enemy defenses more efficiently
+• Elemental application to pressure enemy defenses faster

-• Debuff support when a target feels too tanky or too dangerous to fight straight up
+• Debuff support when a target is too tanky or too dangerous to trade with

-This is one of the cleanest early spikes because it does not depend on rare gear drops.
-Once you unlock the support, you can carry that value into every mission.
+It is one of the cleanest early spikes because it does not depend on rare drops.
+Once the support is unlocked, that value carries into every mission.

 FinalBoss // Gear